TechTank-DataScience/WeAreCohort/git-forking-workflow.md

 ####One time activities In Pull-Request workflow process:

 **Fork Main Repo:**  This is done on github.com.
 When signed in as yourself, you then navigate to the appropriate repo, click on fork.
 A copy of the repo will now be in your account.
+Good job - done!

 **Clone Repo:**  This will bring your copy of the repo down to your machine.
+Congratulations!

 	git clone https://github.com/[your github username]/WeAreCohort.git.